F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ![](../images/DISM-3.png)

-After the installer formats the partition, open up the Command Prompt by pressing SHIFT + F10.
+After the installer formats the partition, open up the Command Prompt by pressing `Shift` + F10.
 Then run the `diskpart` command, and `list vol`.
 This will produce a list of volumes in your system, make sure to keep track of the drive letters of the main Windows partition (largest, NTFS), the EFI partition (100MB, FAT32), and the Windows installer (Usually Drive D).
 Run `exit` to close diskpart

 ![](../images/DISM-4.png)